 The assessment of the course encompasses three core units: Unit A- The roles & responsibilities of a teacher, Unit B: Inclusive Practice and Unit C: Assessment Methods.
 The first two days of the course cover the ‘input’ of the three units in full, with the class experiencing a range of activities such as: presentations, group work and discussions to share best practice within

+their team to develop their practical teaching skills further.
+Each candidate was provided with a work pack, textbook and pen to make notes in order to complete the assignments post course.
 The final day of the course required all candidates to deliver a 15-minute micro-teach lesson to their classmates.
 The purpose of this practical lesson is to highlight the learner’s teaching strengths and areas for development with feedback being provided by their peers and course tutor.
 Each learner has a choice to select their own micro-teach topic and deliver their lesson in any teaching style they wish.
 It is an excellent opportunity to identify their own teaching strengths and to highlight possible areas for development.

 All Calor Gas team successfully planned and delivered their micro-teach sessions on the penultimate day of the training course.
 The group demonstrated their lesson planning, leadership and interpersonal skills.
 The micro-teach sessions chosen by the team included: Cryptocurrency, golf putting and self-defence.